nic-obert/rusty-vm/README.md

 ### $: current address

 The `$` symbol represents the current address in the binary as it's being assembled.
 The assembler will replace every `$` symbol with the literal current address at the time of the assembly.
+Note that `$` has no knowledge of runtime stack pointers, so it's undefined behavior to use it inside procedures.

 ```asm
 mov1 r1 $